basnijholt/aiokef/README.md

 ## Supported features
 - Get and set volume
-- Mute and Unmute
+- Mute and unmute
 - Get and set source input
-- Get if the speakers are online
 - Automatically connects and disconnects when speakers goes online/offline
-- Turn off speaker
-- Turn on speaker (via HA service call)
+- Turn speaker on and off

-## Notes
-- Turning on is impossible over TCP/IP because the speaker turns off network interface when turned off.
-This is true for LS50 Wireless.
-The LSX should be possible to turn on.
-- LS50 Wireless take about 20s to boot.

 ## Discussion
 See this [Home Assistant discussion thread](https://community.home-assistant.io/t/kef-ls50-wireless/).